Introduction

 Sanity uses a proprietary JSON format called Portable Text.
 When you export content to Sanity, Cloudpress will automatically convert the content to the correct Portable Text format.
 It will convert your text with the formatting, headings, tables, code blocks, etc. However, you may want to export custom content not supported by Cloudpress.
 For example, Sanity has Portable Text blocks such as the geopoint and file blocks, for which there is no corresponding representation in Google Docs and Notion.

-block your content and have Cloudpress export it correctly to Sanity.
+The rest of this document will walk you through this feature by demonstrating how to add a geopoint and file block your content and have Cloudpress export it correctly to Sanity.

 Get the JSON representation of your Portable Text blocks

 First, you must get the JSON representation of the Portable Text block(s) you want to export.
-Create an empty item in Sanity containing the Portable Text elements to export - in this example, ageopoint
+Create an empty item in Sanity containing the Portable Text elements to export - in this example, ageopoint and file block.

-blocks.
+You can see the body property is an array that contains two objects that represent the geopoint and file blocks.
 To copy the JSON for a block, highlight the JSON code for the block you want to include in your Raw Content Block and copy it to the clipboard.

-For example, here is the JSON of the geopoint
+For example, here is the JSON of the geopoint:

-and the file
+geopoint and the file.

 Export your custom Portable Text

-To export the Portable Text elements, you must define a raw content block using the@@begin_raw_content
+To export the Portable Text elements, you must define a raw content block using the@@begin_raw_content and @@end_raw_content processing directives.

 - Denote the start of a raw content block by by adding the

-directive to your document. - After that, add the JSON for the Portable Text element(s)
+@@begin_raw_contentdirective to your document. - After that, add the JSON for the Portable Text element(s)

 - Finally, close off a raw content block, use the

-directives as raw content and will export it to Sanity as-is.
+@@begin_raw_content and @@end_raw_content directives as raw content and will export it to Sanity as-is.
 It is therefore important that the content you specify is valid JSON.
 If not, Sanity will prevent Cloudpress from exporting the content.

 When the document in the screenshots above is exported to Sanity, it will result in the correct Portable Text content being created.